 Guitars as Lead Instruments

 Guitars were predominantly used as rhythm instruments in their early history.
 It wasn’t until the 20th century that guitars were also used as lead instruments.

 The Modern Classical Guitar

 The dimensions of the modern classical guitar were first introduced in the 19th century by and accredited to Antonio de Torres Jurado a Spanish guitarist and luthier.

 Acoustic guitars are still some of the most respected instruments in the world and one of the fastest growing instruments for all musicians to learn to play because of their sound, popularity, versatility and portability.

 There are many interesting facts about acoustic guitars that could lead to a list that goes on forever.

 O.k.
-I?m getting carried away now – but seriously the acoustic guitar has so far enjoyed a storied history and is likely to continue to endure for all of it? qualities.
+I’m getting carried away now – but seriously the acoustic guitar has so far enjoyed a storied history and is likely to continue to endure for all of its qualities.
 Even in the face of technology bringing all sorts of different music and possibilities there is always a place for a sweet sounding, earthy, raw instrument like the acoustic guitar.